Jamesbot89/JamesLab/projects/001-pfsense-setup.md

 * The EX6120 is a wireless bridge that brings my parents' Wi-Fi connection into pfSense.
 * pfSense became the actual router for my lab once the WAN was connected correctly.
 * An IDS only sees traffic that crosses the interface it's monitoring, which is why my LAN Nmap scan didn't trigger alerts on the WAN interface.
-* I learn more by troubleshooting my own mistakes than by just following tutorials.

 ## Next Time